jason89521/github-repo-search/README.md

 ### `App.tsx`

-The `App` component configures the structure of the router.
+The `App` component configures the structure of the router and shows the modal by the redux state.

 ### `githubApi.tsx`